4d/docs/website/translated_docs/pt/ORDA/dsMapping.md

 Exemplo:

 ```4d
-var $e : cs.EmployeeSelection //declares a $e object variable of the EmployeeSelection class type
+var $e : cs.
+EmployeeSelection //declares a $e object variable of the EmployeeSelection class type
-$e:=ds.Employee.all() //assigns the resulting entity selection reference to the $e variable
+$e:=ds.
+Employee.all() //assigns the resulting entity selection reference to the $e variable
 ```

 Entity selections can be "sorted" or "unsorted" ([see below](#ordered-or-unordered-entity-selection)).